 - Looking for ways to improve your attention and focus?

-York University Psychology Clinic is pleased to offer a 10-week cognitive training program.
+York University Psychology Clinic is pleased to offer a 10-week cognitive training program for York University Undergraduate students.
 This program has shown its effectiveness internationally over the past 20 years.
 It involves 10 sessions taking place over 2 hours and between sessions to learn the GMT method to improve executive functioning in daily life.
 It was developed and evaluated at the Rotman Research Institute at Baycrest Health Sciences, a renowned academic health science centre.

 The program is designed for people who would like to improve their executive functioning, including their attention and ability to focus on the goal of reducing attention errors and generally better achieve their goals.
 Individuals with and without attention-related diagnoses (such as ADHD) are welcome to participate.